wallarm/product-documentation/docs/4.10/installation/oob/tcp-traffic-mirror/deployment.md

 1. Check network interfaces available on the host:

     ```
-    ip link show command
+    ip link show
     ```

-1. Specify the network interface in the `Filter` parameter, e.g.:
+1. Specify the network interface in the `Filter` parameter.

+    Note that the value should be the network interface and port separated by a colon (`:`).
+Examples of filters include `eth0:`, `eth0:80`, or `:80` (to intercept a specific port on all interfaces), e.g.:

     ```yaml
     Version: 1